Requesting extension of deadline to accept or decline offer

 In some cases you may need more time than the employer has allowed to make a decision.
 What to do:

-You may ask for an extension; the employer does not have to grant it.
+If you believe you have good reason to ask for an extension, you may ask; do be aware that the employer does not have to grant it.

 Dont wait until the last minute to ask for an extension; this looks like you don't think ahead and may indicate that you might behave the same way on the job.